How Amazon Buy with Prime Impacts the DTC Customer Experience

 In reality, it’s Amazon’s way to tap into your customer base.

-DTC sellers must feel like they’re stuck in between a rock and a hard place: on one side, they’re squeezed by demanding customer expectations for fast and free shipping.
-On the other, they’re faced with the incredible expense of providing fast and free shipping.
-And now Amazon comes along promising to help with the latter challenge – but it’s a poison pill that comes with an invasion of their customer experience.
+DTC Sellers must feel like they’re stuck between a rock and a hard place.
+On one hand, they’re squeezed by demanding customer expectations for fast and free shipping, while on the other, they’re faced with the incredible expense of providing fast and free shipping.
+Now, Amazon promises to help with the latter challenge, but it’s a poison pill that invades their customer experience.

 Thankfully, there’s a better way.

-Cahoot is at the forefront of boosting profitable growth for online sellers by enabling fast and free shipping across all channels.
+Cahoot is at the forefront of boosting profitable growth for online Sellers by enabling fast and free shipping across all channels.
 Unlike Amazon Buy with Prime, Cahoot fulfillment operates in the background, leaving you to own your customer experience – but with new and improved fast delivery.
-And again unlike Amazon Buy with Prime, it works for all sales channels: Buy with Prime certainly won’t be available for Walmart and other major marketplaces, and it likely won’t be available for Shopify either.
+And again, unlike Amazon Buy with Prime, it works for all sales channels: Buy with Prime certainly won’t be available for Walmart and other major marketplaces.
+You’re limited to Shopify, a plug-in to be used on another ecommerce platform, or custom integration.

-And more than Amazon – and other distributed 3PL networks – Cahoot offers unparalleled flexibility in fulfillment to support the exact needs of DTC sellers.
-We offer efficient B2B fulfillment alongside our fast B2C fulfillment, and we also can integrate seamlessly with existing merchant-operated warehouses.
+And more than Amazon, (and other distributed 3PL networks), Cahoot offers unparalleled flexibility in fulfillment to support the exact needs of DTC Sellers.
+We offer efficient B2B fulfillment alongside our fast B2C fulfillment, and we also can integrate seamlessly with existing merchant-operated warehouses (or extend your existing 3PL with more locations!).
 If you have one warehouse on the East Coast, and shipping across the country is killing your margin, we can stand up a West Coast location for you and install our market-leading technology to intelligently govern your new, nationwide fulfillment network.
-Of course, if you need a full service solution, that’s in our wheelhouse as well.
+Of course, if you need a full-service solution, that’s what we do.

 Contact us to speak with a fulfillment expert and learn how we can boost your growth while cutting costs and headaches today.